Tlamemeh

-Tlamemeh is a word that comes from the Nahuatl tlamama, meaning load.
+Tlamemeh (plural tamemes) is a word that comes from the Nahuatl tlamama, meaning load.
 In Honduras and Mexico it means Indian laborer.
 The porters carried loads on their backs (which could be people, taxes, or items for trade).

 In colonial times the tradition implied the servitude of the Indians, who in most cases became vassals of the Spanish which became widespread.
 Today, in Mexican Spanish, the word tameme is usually a derogatory connotation of "subordinate" that denotes the discrimination from the Indian that was consolidated in the new Colony of Spain.